 False teachers, meanwhile, advised accommodation with pagan beliefs and Roman politics.
 They led many converts away from Christ and back into the world.

 Then a book we know as Revelation or the Apocalypse was written to encourage the church and to restore the faith of the members.
 Most conservative scholars believe the book of Revelation was written about A.D.
 96.

 Seven short, stylized letters in chapters 2 and 3 graphically describe the major faith-destroying ideas gripping the church.
 These letters, written to seven churches in what is now western Turkey, address problems symptomatic of the church as a whole.

-We don't know, of course, whether most of the members in the first-century churches accepted the urging of Revelation to become rejuvenated in their faith.
-But those Christians who took the book to heart experienced the power of renewed faith.
+We don’t know whether most of the members in the first-century churches accepted the urging of Revelation to become rejuvenated in their faith.
+But those Christians who took the book to heart would have experienced the power of renewed faith.